 Here are several to help you on your way to finding an adorable, adoptable dog near you.

 If your heart is set on a specific purebred, then you're ahead of the game.
 But you've still got to find a breeder.
 The best place to get a purebred dog is from a recognised, reputable and ethical breeder, or rescue organisation who understands the character, temperament and challenges of their breed, as well as what kind of home will make their dogs the happiest.
 To find a breeder in your area, you can check the breeds section of our website for the breeder referral contact in your area.

 Many breeders and rescue groups have websites to review.

 We recommend asking lots of questions about their facility, the bloodlines of their dogs and the warranties/guarantees offered.
 If they're a caring and responsible professional they'll be happy to answer and should screen you with plenty of questions too.
-Some even make potential dog owners fill out full questionnaires!
+Some even make potential dog parents fill out full questionnaires.

 Once you've decided on a breeder, here are some general questions you can ask:

 You can then ask a few questions about the individual puppies: Have the puppies been socialised?
 (Responsible breeders start this process early by spending time with the pups, introducing them to toys, children and other animals.)